-It was what some would consider a miserable rainy morning on the Coffs Coast, which to Liam meant perfect conditions to head out to the lush rainforest of Dorrigo National Park on his day off…
+It was what some would consider a miserable, rainy Monday morning on the Coffs Coast, which to Liam meant perfect conditions to head out to the lush rainforest of Dorrigo National Park on his day off…

 - Pristine ancient rainforest